 But occasionally one’s

-stench outright insanity incompetence policies catch our attention.
+stench outright insanity incompetence policies catches our attention.

 Brownback is such a case.